Ahhgust/PeptideLR/README.md

   -l L, --likelihoods L
                         Computes likelihoods for 1..L contributors   <br>
   -p P, --population P  Sets the reference population (P) in the likelihood
                         estimation.
-See -W. Defaults to pooled frequencies (Total) -t T, --theta T       Turns on the theta-correction -d D, --detects D     A file with the peptide detections...
+See -W. Defaults to pooled frequencies (Total) <br>
+  -t T, --theta T       Turns on the theta-correction <br>
+  -d D, --detects D     A file with the peptide detections... <br>
   -P PEPCOL, --detects_peptide_colname PEPCOL
-                        In -D, the column name for the peptide detections -C CHROMCOL, --detects_chromosome_colname CHROMCOL
+                        In -D, the column name for the peptide detections <br>
+  -C CHROMCOL, --detects_chromosome_colname CHROMCOL
-                        In -C, the column name for the chromosome (or any categorical variable used to partition the detections) -F FREQCOL, --detects_frequency_colname FREQCOL
+                        In -C, the column name for the chromosome (or any categorical variable used to partition the detections) <br>
+  -F FREQCOL, --detects_frequency_colname FREQCOL
                         Rather than using population-specific frequencies use
-                        those defined in the column specified in the detects file
+                        those defined in the column specified in the detects file <br>
   -M M, --monte_carlo_sims M
-                        Number of Monte Carlo simulations -q, --query_allele_frequencies
+                        Number of Monte Carlo simulations <br>
+  -q, --query_allele_frequencies
-                        Computes allele frequencies on --detects -g, --genomic         Generates genomic information on peptides -n N, --null_array N  The null/reference array.
-Default: HG38_Clean -a A, --alt_array A   The comparison array
+                        Computes allele frequencies on --detects <br>
+  -g, --genomic         Generates genomic information on peptides <br>
+  -n N, --null_array N  The null/reference array.
+Default: HG38_Clean <br>
+  -a A, --alt_array A   The comparison array <br>
   -o O, --output_directory O
-                        The directory where the analysis is conducted -c C, --n_cpus C      The number of CPUs (degree of multi-processing) used.
+                        The directory where the analysis is conducted <br>
+  -c C, --n_cpus C      The number of CPUs (degree of multi-processing) used.
-                        Only applies to RMP/LR calculation -L, --ls              Lists the suffix arrays in the default directory -W, --which_pops      Lists the populations available in the suffix array
+                        Only applies to RMP/LR calculation <br>
+  -L, --ls              Lists the suffix arrays in the default directory <br>
+  -W, --which_pops      Lists the populations available in the suffix array <br>